jonrmar/postgres-jsonb-support/README.md

 ## DockerFile

 For development purpose, use an postgres docker image.
-Go to resource directory and run:
+Go to root directory and run:

 `docker-compose up`